Is it OK to Leave Propane Tank Outside in Summer?

 Is it OK to Leave Propane Tank Outside in Summer

-When outdoor, place the tank in shaded area so that it is not exposed to the searing heat of the sun.
-Take note of this, 120 °F (49 °C) is the maximum temperature the tank can withstand, above this will cause the gas to expand of the tank.
+When outdoors, place the tank in a shaded area so that it is not exposed to the searing heat of the sun.
+Take note of this, 120 °F (49 °C) is the maximum temperature the tank can withstand, above this will cause the gas to expand in the tank.

 When not in use, it is best to turn the valve to the “off” position and disconnect the hose.
 This will prevent any propane from leaking out.
 If the tank is left outside, it should be placed on a level surface to prevent it from tipping over.
 It is also a good idea to put the tank in a cool, shady spot to help keep the propane from evaporating.